SystemsApproach/private5g/arch.rst

 are used to transfer both control plane (SCTP over IP) and user plane (GTP over UDP/IP) packets.
-The decision as to when to do a handover is based on the CQI values being reported by the radio on each of the base stations within range of the UE, coupled with the QCI value they know the RAN has promised to deliver to the UE.
+The decision as to when to do a handover is based on the CQI values being reported by the radio on each of the base stations within range of the UE, coupled with the QCI value those base stations know the RAN has promised to deliver to the UE.

 .. _fig-handover:
 .. figure:: figures/Slide8.png